BoccheseGiacomo/gol_lm/README.md

 # Gol-LM
 A Language Model based on Game Of Life Cellular Automata with potential meta learning capabilities.
-Note: some aspects of this study are hypotized but are not completely proved yet.
+Note: some aspects of this study are hypothesized but are not completely proved yet.

 *Gol-LM © 2024 by Giacomo Bocchese is licensed under CC BY-NC-SA 4.0 with additional conditions specified in the LICENSE file.*

 ## Abstract
 Gol-LM is an experimental research project focused on developing an adaptive language model using the principles of the Game of Life (GoL) cellular automaton.
 By harnessing the Turing completeness of GoL (finite memory approximation in my implementation), Gol-LM enables the formation and evolution of sophisticated internal algorithms within a two-dimensional grid.
-The plan is to use genetic algorithms for evolutionary optimization of the model, positioning Gol-LM as a robust and flexible language model capable of complex computational tasks.
+The plan is to use genetic algorithms for evolutionary optimization of the model, but the emergent meta-learning internal optimizers should surpass the speed of genetic training, accelerating the entire process.
+The genetic algorithm makes the model able not only to learn, but to learn how to learn.

-The key idea behind Gol-LM is to infuse information as boundary conditions into the Gol board, that evolves in response to boundary conditions setted, and then when halting, retrieving states in special cells called output cells.
+The key idea behind Gol-LM is to infuse information as boundary conditions into the GoL board, which evolves in response to these conditions.
+Upon halting, states are retrieved from special cells called output cells.

 Distinctive to Gol-LM is its potential ability to achieve spontaneous meta-learning, facilitating the emergence of self-reinforcement learning and dynamic memory organization.
 This capability allows the model to autonomously evolve internal optimization strategies, adapting its behavior based on external rewards.
 This mirrors natural processes where complexity and adaptability arise from non-linear, interactive systems that evolve towards optimal solutions.